Is Melania Trump Pregnant In 2017? Pregnancy Questions Surge As People Say Coat-Draping Fashion Hides Abs

 In June, Melania wore a blue dress that was designed by Michael Kors and fitted tightly at the waist, as reported by the Inquisitr.
 After photos circulated of Melania wearing the dress, searches such as “Melania Trump belly” and “Is Melania Trump pregnant?” began to rise more than 1,000 percent, according to Google.
 That same month, Melania wore $2,330 a pink dress designed by Roland Mouret, called a Sawleigh Dress.
 That tightly-fitted dress that Melania donned when President Donald Trump and the first lady greeted South Korean President Moon Jae-in and his wife Kim Jung-sook on Thursday, June 29, caused the internet to go wild with pregnancy searches again.

-Now Melania’s latest fashions have once more caused an uptick in pregnancy questions.
-When one types the name “Melania” into Twitter’s search engine at the moment, Twitter suggests “Melania pregnant” as one of the options that the searcher might be trying find – indicating a popular search term.
+Now, Melania’s latest fashions have once more caused an uptick in pregnancy questions.
+When one types the name “Melania” into Twitter’s search engine at the moment, Twitter suggests “Melania pregnant” as one of the options that the searcher might be trying to find – indicating a popular search term.
 Twitter also suggests “Melania coat,” because the world wide web is in a tizzy over the way Melania has draped her coat over her shoulders lately, instead of placing her arms inside the armholes of the coat, as seen in the below photos from Melania’s Twitter account.

 Preparations are underway to celebrate the holidays at the @WhiteHouse! pic.twitter.com/N5qZ1NP8ez